facebook/watchman/README.markdown

 that the JSON text must be a single line (don't send a pretty printed version of it!) and be followed by a newline `\n` character:

-    ["since", "/path/to/src", "n:c_srcs", "*.c"]
+    ["since", "/path/to/src", "n:c_srcs", "*.c"] <NEWLINE>

 ## Future

  * add a command to remove registered triggers
- * add a richer output mode for the `since` command that passes on file status information in addition to the filename.
  * add a hybrid of since and trigger that allows a connected client to receive notifications of file changes over their unix socket connection as they happen.
 Disconnecting the client will disable those particular notifications.
+ * Watchman does not currently follow symlinks.
+It would be nice if it did, but doing so will add some complexity.

 ## License